Pupput: Late antiquity

 The ancient city of Pupput would have become vicus again in late antiquity.
 An episcopal seat of Puppi, corresponding to the modern Souk-El-Abiodh south of Hammamet, is indicated in the lists of bishops of 411 (Donatist and Catholic), 484, 525 and 646.
 Puppi was the seat of an ancient Christian episcopal see of the Roman province of Africa Proconsolaris, a suffragan diocese of the Archdiocese of Carthage.
 There are records of six bishops of the Diocese of Puppi.
 Two of the bishops, the Catholic Pannonio and the Donatist Vittoriano, attended the Council of Carthage in 411 when Catholics and Donatists gathered together called to resolve the Donatist schism in Roman Africa.
 A third bishop, Aurelio, was an attendee of the Council of Chalcedon in 451.
 Bishop Pastinato attended the Vandal Synod of Carthage in 484 called by King Huneric in 484 in an attempt to persuade the Catholic bishops to convert to Arianism.
 After the synod Pastinato was exiled.
 Bishop Fortunato attended the Carthaginian Council of 525 and Bishop Guloso attended an anti-monothelite council in 646.

 Although Puppi belonged to the ecclesiastical province of Africa Proconsolaris, Pupput was listed as part of the civil Roman province of Byzacena.
 To explain this discrepancy, some authors, such as Noël Duval, have suggested that boundary changes resulted in a "conurbation" of the city with Siagu (now Ksar Ezzit in the east of the town of Bir Bouregba), which was located in Africa Proconsularis, a few kilometers to the north.

-Puppi survives today as titular bishopric, and the current bishop is Timothy Yu Gyoung-chon, of Seoul.
+Puppi survives today as a vacant titular bishopric.
+The last bishop was Timothy Yu Gyoung-chon, of Seoul (died 2025).